6 Simple Steps to Troubleshooting a Compressor

 Line voltage that is too high will lead to premature failure, and too low will result in more performance issues.

 This should be within 10 percent of the motor rating.
-Make sure you also check the running current and compare it to the manufacturer’s safe maximum amps.
+Make sure you also check the running current, voltage and compare it to the manufacturer’s safe maximum amps.

 6. Refrigerant System Problems

 Sometimes mechanical problems are the core issue when compressors fail to function properly, but more often there are refrigerant system problems contributing to the issue in ways that cause the mechanical failure.